personium/website/src/user_guide/003_Auth.md

 ![Access other owner's data by token exchange](assets/auth/access_other_data_by_exchange.png)

-The access Role and access range are the same as the transcell token.
+The access Role and access scope are the same as the transcell token.

 ### token renewal